-Where the council identifies a rechargeable item, except for situations detailed in Section 5.3 'Emergencies', the council will service a Notice on the tenant or leaseholder which requires the tenant or leaseholder to carry out the works at their own expense and to a standard which is acceptable to the council.
-(Section 4.45 of the council's Tenancy Agreement).
-The Notice will include the following:
+Where the council identifies a rechargeable item when, for example, completing an inspection, the council will service a notice on the tenant or leaseholder.
+This requires the tenant or leaseholder to carry out the works at their own expense and to a standard which is acceptable to the council.
+The notice will include the following:

-- details of the Works that the tenant or leaseholder is required to carry out, - a reasonable timescale within which the Works are to be carried out - an approximate cost that the tenant or leaseholder may be charged if the Works are not carried out by the tenant or leaseholder; or if the Works are not carried out to the council's reasonable standard.
+- details of the works that the tenant or leaseholder is required to carry out - a reasonable timescale within which the works are to be carried out - an approximate cost that the tenant or leaseholder may be charged if the works are not carried out by the tenant or leaseholder; or if the works are not carried out to the council's reasonable standard.